 It’s debatable whether leaders and managers of yore were ever quite as aggressive as we paint them, or even more whether modern bosses are quite as sensitive and socially aware as they paint themselves.
 But the values we aspire to nonetheless say a lot about us.

 But are we taking our adulation of the softly softly approach a little too far?
 In a cotton wool world, don't we risk losing that necessary intolerance for mediocrity, that essential ability to hold people to account, to fire as well as inspire?
 Do we actually need a little bit of John Wayne in the 21st century office?
-Ever collegiate, MT decided to ask what you thought.
+Ever collegiate, Management Today decided to ask what you thought.

 Unsurprisingly, no one said that being tough and decisive was necessarily inconsistent with being collaborative and empowering.
 But you had various ideas about where the balance between the two should lie, and how to achieve it.
 Here are some of them.